 12. Soap Bubbles.

-Soap bubbles are a perfect example of spherical objects present around us.
-Interestingly, no matter whether a soap bubble is blown out of a square loop, a cubical loop, or any haphazard shaped loop, it tends to maintain its spherical shape.
-This means that the natural tendency of a soap bubble is to exist in the shape of a sphere.
+A soap bubble is the perfect example of spherical objects around us.
+The cool thing is that whether a soap bubble is blown from a square loop, a cubical loop, or haphazardly from any shape of a loop, it will find a way to maintain a spherical shape.
+Basically, it is a natural tendency of a soap bubble to take the shape of a sphere.

 13. Pendulum Bob.